-Exit Poll 2018 Telangana results: Majority believe KCR set to return to power
+Exit Poll 2018 Telangana results: Majority believe KCR-led TRS set to return to power

 New Delhi, Dec 7: The K Chandrashekhar Rao-led Telangana Rashtra Samithi (TRS) is likely to storm back to power with an impressive margin in Telangana once the results of the assembly elections are declared on December 11, various exit polls 2018 have suggested.